 All class changes will be made by the end of the first week of the semester.
-Necessary teachers, homeroom teacher, parent/guardian, student, counselor and/or high school principal will sign the add/drop form.
+Necessary teachers, parent/guardian, and the school counselor and/or high school principal will sign the add/drop form in order to make the change.